Friday, September 30, 2011

 Even though there are genuine worries about a lack of engagement of an increasing number of students there is no great urgency about restructuring education for the twenty first century.
 Sadly the current conservative government’s ‘bold plan’ is to return to the standardisation of the past by placing a greater emphasis on measuring literacy and numeracy standards.
 The result of these ‘reforms’ will result in many young people’s natural excitement, passions and curiosity about the world becoming more thwarted than nurtured.

+Mass education was a powerful dream of liberal governments of the nineteenth century.
 They were designed to reflect the ideals and methods of industrial workplaces and train students for working on assembly lines or for manual labour.
 Students were sorted by age and ability, sat in rows, moved from room to room at the ring of a bell several times a day, to receive compartmentalised learning.
 Progress on this educational assembly line was tested regularly with these tests determining the students’ futures.
 Such schools were run with factory-like routine and efficiency and, as with factories, run in a hierarchical way instilling lessons of unquestioned obedience and authority.

 For schools the past is the present

+The trouble is the world has changed dramatically and schools are no longer able to educate all those who now must attend until their late teens.
 Until the 1950’s only a few selected academic students entered secondary schools, the remainder leaving earlier to take up manual labour.
 Even now schools are still not providing adequately for their non-academic, highly creative, or culturally different students.
 For many students mass education has become a nightmare.
 It is important to appreciate that it is not the teachers who are failing but rather it is that secondary schools were never designed to cater for such a diverse range of students.
 Words like imagination, personalisation and invention do not apply to schools while standardisation, conformity, and obedience fit so well.
 Indeed when imagination and invention are now seen as prerequisites for the future survival of innovative organisations schools remain out of step.

 A new future for schools is required

+The world of work has been transformed with the advent of modern communication media.
 In the future students will leave school to enter jobs that, as yet, do not exist and will change their jobs several times during their lifetime.
 Just as the assembly line changed the workplace at the beginning of the twentieth century the power of the Internet is having an enormous effect on how we work, interact, communicate and live today.
 All the world’s diversions now exist at our fingertips, one mouse click away.
 Standardisation and vertical hierarchies are virtually outmoded in innovative companies.
 It is the intellectual knowledge of individuals that now provides the new capital for the future success of any organisation.

-.
+All these changes are not going away.
 Futurists write that the speed of change will escalate beyond our imaginations.
 The challenge for schools is how to prepare students for this escalating ever evolving future.
 What will be needed are schools based on tapping into students’ gifts and talents based on new understandings about how students learn.

 New literacies are required for the future.